ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A78C CPU.
 This needs to be enabled for revision r0p0 of the CPU.
 It is fixed in r0p1.

+- ``ERRATA_A78C_1951501``: This applies erratum 1951501 workaround to
+   Cortex-A78C CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r0p1.

 - ``ERRATA_A78C_2242638`` : This applies errata 2242638 workaround to
   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1, r0p2 and it is still open.